NicolasRuth/my_academic_website/content/en/home/slider.md

 # Slides.
 # Duplicate an `[[item]]` block to add more slides.
 [[item]]
-  title = "Hello"
+  title = "Media coverage"
-  content = "I am center aligned :smile:" align = "center"  # Choose `center`, `left`, or `right`.
+  content = "Research featured in media" align = "center"  # Choose `center`, `left`, or `right`.

   # Overlay a color or image (optional).